acktreptow/hd-dvd-store/README.md

 Welcome to the HD DVD Store!
 This project is an e-commerce website for selling HD DVDs, designed with a clean and responsive interface using Bootstrap for the CSS framework.

+I decided on HD DVDs as the focus of an e-commerce site after re-watching Children of Men, which reignited my nostalgia for the format as I bought many HD DVDs after it crashed in 2008 and prices plummeted.
+I have a lot of great memories as a young teenager watching recent blockbusters like Batman Begins and Transformers in the best HD quality possible at the time!

+To browse the store, click [here](https://hd-dvd-store.vercel.app/)!

 ## Technologies Used

 - React